-Music for Wellbeing runs music sessions for adults with long term conditions, such as lung conditions and dementia, and adults with a learning disability.
+Sounds Better, formerly known as Music for Wellbeing, runs music sessions for adults with long term conditions, such as lung conditions and dementia, and adults with a learning disability.

 They will be launching a pilot project in Salisbury for families with primary school age children living with childhood asthma.

 The singing and play for better breathing course will focus on managing childhood asthma and breath management techniques, and provide an opportunity for families to give their feedback on asthma services for children.